MICLab-Unicamp/MICLab-2023-ISBI-MRS-Challenge/README.md

 The results of the challenge were presented at the IEEE International Symposium on Biomedical Imaging (ISBI) conference held in Cartagena, Colombia on April 18th, 2023.
 The challenge outcomes were summarized and submitted for a joint publication.

-For more details about the challenge, you can visit the [challenge webpage](https://sites.google.com/view/edited-mrs-rec-challenge/home?authuser=0).
+To access our training framework, please visit the GitHub repository for our [Spectro-ViT model](https://github.com/MICLab-Unicamp/Spectro-ViT).
+For more information about the challenge, visit the [challenge webpage](https://sites.google.com/view/edited-mrs-rec-challenge/home?authuser=0) and check the [journal publication](https://link.springer.com/article/10.1007/s10334-024-01156-9) documenting the challenge results.

 ## Table of Contents